Key Quote

 Technique 1 — RHETORICAL QUESTION / ENUMERATIO

 The rhetorical question forces Rochester — and the reader — to confront their own prejudices.
-The enumeratio (listing) of 'poor, obscure, plain, and little' catalogues every social disadvantage Jane possesses: economic ('poor'), social ('obscure'), physical ('plain'), and bodily ('little').
+The enumeratioenumeratio — A listing technique that catalogues items for cumulative effect of 'poor, obscure, plain, and little' catalogues every social disadvantage Jane possesses: economic ('poor'), social ('obscure'), physical ('plain'), and bodily ('little').
 Each adjective is a reason Victorian society would dismiss her.
 The cumulative effect is to expose the cruelty of a value system that equates worth with appearance and status.

-The juxtaposition of external qualities ('poor, obscure, plain, little') with internal qualities ('soulless and heartless') creates an implicit argument (an argument suggested rather than stated): if the external does not determine the internal, then society's treatment of the disadvantaged is unjust.
+The juxtapositionjuxtaposition — Placing contrasting ideas side by side for comparison of external qualities ('poor, obscure, plain, little') with internal qualities ('soulless and heartless') creates an implicit argumentimplicit argument — An argument conveyed through implication rather than direct statement: if the external does not determine the internal, then society's treatment of the disadvantaged is unjust.
 Jane's question is not just personal but systemic — she challenges the entire Victorian assumption that social position reflects moral worth.

 Key Words